Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: An epsilon-form for the master integrals

 \subsection{The square root}

-Due to the presence of many mass scales in our system, the differential equations contain many square roots.
-Our choice of variables rationalizes 3 out of 4 square roots present in the system.
-The fourth square root is $r = \sqrt{P(x,y,z)}$ given in eq. (\ref{equation2}).
-This square root is present in the analytic expressions of master integrals $J_{8}$, $J_{11}$, $J_{18}$, $J_{20}-J_{41}$.
-In general, we can try to find a change of variables
+Due to the presence of many mass scales in our system, the differential equations contain { 4 square roots in the coordinate system given in equation \ref{eqn:kinematic_coordinates}.
+However, our choice of variables given in equation \ref{eqn:xyz} rationalizes 3 out of 4 square roots present in the system.} The fourth square root is $r = \sqrt{P(x,y,z)}$ given in equation \ref{eqn:the_sqrt}.
+This square root is present in the analytic expressions of the master integrals $J_{8}$, $J_{11}$, $J_{18}$, $J_{20}-J_{41}$.
+In general, one can try to perform a change of variables using